doecode/dev-test-repo/SECURITY.md

 The DOE OSTI security policy is to cause no harm to the open source ecosystem by improving code and supporting security best practices.

-If you discover potential vulnerabilities or security issues with DOE, please see the “How to Submit a Report” section of this policy.
-For bugs that impact visitor usability or application performance, please report them to OSTI directly by emailing doecode@osti.gov with as many details about the potential issue (and reproducing it) as you can provide. or by adding to DOE CODE’s Github project, https://github.com/doecode.
+If you discover potential vulnerabilities or security issues with DOE CODE, please see the “How to Submit a Report” section of this policy.
+For bugs that impact visitor usability or application performance, please report them to OSTI directly by emailing doecode@osti.gov with as many details about the potential issue (and reproducing it) as you can provide, or by adding to DOE CODE’s Github project, https://github.com/doecode.

 We recommend reporting security bugs and vulnerability bugs that you find to doecode@osti.gov and include the word “SECURITY” in the subject line.